Seeders/GUTS/README.md

 - **Components**: Standalone behaviors with an `update()` function.
 - **Renderers**: Visual components with a `draw()` function.
 - **Functions**: Global utility functions for use in Components and Renderers.
+- **Libraries**: Want to use Box2D include it.
+Want to use Planck?
+Sure.
+Any library can be included.
 - **Levels (Terrain)**: Tilemaps that render as level terrain.
 - **Visual Objects**: Data for game entities (e.g., Players, Allies, Enemies, Projectiles) with stats (health, speed) and render objects (3D models, animations).
 These can be used to create Entities.
 - **Data**: Global collections of non-visual game data (e.g., upgrades, effects).